Summary of our market study

 There are over ** million readers of children's magazines, or **% of children aged * to **.

 Young people regularly read children's magazines, especially children aged * to *.
-According to Ipsos MediaCT's Junior Connect' **** barometric study, a benchmark survey of young people under ** and their relationship with the media, nearlydias, almost **% of children aged *-* regularly ...
+According to Ipsos MediaCT's Junior Connect' **** barometric study, a benchmark survey of young people under ** and their relationship with the media, nearlydias, nearly **% of children aged *-* regularly read a children's magazine, as shown in the following graph.

 2.2 Young people continue to read regularly, despite hyperconnection

-An online survey of *,*** children and young people under the age of **, the Junior Connect' **** by Ipsos MediaCT shows that young people's hyperconnectedness does not prevent them from continuing to read.
+Conducted online among *,*** children and young people under the age of **, the Junior Connect' study by Ipsos MediaCT shows that young people's hyperconnectedness does not prevent them from continuing to read.

 2.3 Young children and teenagers maintain a high average reading time